๐ŸŒGeophysics

 Shallow Geothermal Systems

-• Ground-source heat pumps (GSHPs) use this thermal stability for efficient heating and cooling with coefficients of performance exceeding 4
+• Ground-source heat pumps (GSHPs) use this thermal stability for efficient heating and cooling.
+They achieve coefficients of performance (COP) exceeding 4, meaning they deliver 4+ units of thermal energy per unit of electrical input.

-• Low environmental impact—no fluid extraction, minimal land disturbance, applicable virtually anywhere
+• Low environmental impact.
+No fluid extraction from deep aquifers, minimal land disturbance, and applicable virtually anywhere regardless of tectonic setting.

 Deep Geothermal Systems

-• Binary cycle power plants often necessary for moderate-temperature deep resources (working fluid with lower boiling point than water)
+• Binary cycle power plants are often necessary for moderate-temperature deep resources.
+These use a secondary working fluid (like isobutane or isopentane) with a lower boiling point than water to drive a turbine.

-Compare: Shallow vs. deep systems—shallow systems are universally applicable but limited to heating/cooling applications, while deep systems can generate electricity but require specific geological conditions and expensive infrastructure.
-Know the temperature thresholds: ~150°C typically separates direct-use from power generation viability.
+Compare: Shallow vs. deep systems: shallow systems are universally applicable but limited to heating/cooling applications, while deep systems can generate electricity but require specific geological conditions and expensive infrastructure.
+Know the temperature thresholds: โˆผ\sim150ยฐC typically separates direct-use from power generation viability.

 Unconventional and Emerging Resources